ChristianCarey/kalshi-starter-code-go/README.md

 ## Configuration

+- Visti the [Kalshi API Documentation](https://trading-api.readme.io/) to learn how to create your API credentials.
-Create a `.env` file in the project root with your Kalshi API credentials (see `.env.example` for template):
+- Create a `.env` file in the project root with your Kalshi API credentials (see `.env.example` for template)

 ## Usage